JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-get-started.md

   Learn how to create, run, and add dependencies to multiplatform mobile applications.
 * [Share UIs between iOS and Android](https://www.jetbrains.com/help/kotlin-multiplatform-dev/compose-multiplatform-getting-started.html).
-  Create a Kotlin Multiplatform application that uses the [Compose Multiplatform UI framework](https://www.jetbrains.com/lp/compose-multiplatform/) for sharing UIs between iOS and Android.
+  Create a Kotlin Multiplatform application that uses the [Compose Multiplatform UI framework](https://www.jetbrains.com/lp/compose-multiplatform/) for sharing business logic and UIs among the iOS, Android, and desktop platforms.

 ## Dive deep into Kotlin Multiplatform